Arts peer nominations

 Code of conduct

-As a peer you must maintain confidentiality and not discuss any official matters outside formal panel meetings.
+As a peer you must maintain confidentiality and not discuss any official matters outside formal meetings.

-To ensure panel advice is broad, balanced and fair, peers must always declare a conflict of interest that can happen if a peer's decision is swayed by a private interest.
+To ensure peer advice is broad, balanced and fair, peers must always declare a conflict of interest that can happen if a peer's decision is swayed by a private interest.

-See more in the NT register of peers guidelines.
+See more in the Arts NT Register of Peers guidelines.